foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

   Oracle support has confirmed on January 31, 2023 that *all* the idle conditions above need to be met for the instance to be considered idle.
 With a 4GB RAM instance, Foundry will use more than 10% at all times.
 Thus, following this guide after January 31, 2023 should keep the instance safe from being reclaimed.

-  If you would like to be absolutely use, you can upgrade your account to Pay As You Go in the [Billing & Cost Management -> Upgrade and Manage Payment](https://cloud.oracle.com/invoices-and-orders/upgrade-and-payment) section.
+  If you would like to be absolutely sure, you can upgrade your account to Pay As You Go in the [Billing & Cost Management -> Upgrade and Manage Payment](https://cloud.oracle.com/invoices-and-orders/upgrade-and-payment) section.
 There is no charge to do so, however a temporary authorization must be placed on a credit card.
 </details>